Christianalamassi/First-js-project/README.md

 ### Unfixed Bugs
 - In the end of the score area will show you just 14 points instead 15 points.
-- The Click sound isn't available with volume control but isn't loud.
+- The Click sound isn't available without volume control but isn't loud.
+Also is sowler then the click.

 ## Deployment